ec-europa/europa-component-library/docs/Migrating-v4.md

 - In the single checkbox use case, when required, a mark is expected also in the checkbox label, this can be provided by passing a `required_text` prop in the checkbox item object.

+### Content item

+- New variant `ecl-content-item__picture--top` added to put the image on top.
+It requires to also add class `ecl-content-item--stack` to the root element of the component

 ### Expandable

 - Button is now using variant `ghost`, instead of `secondary`